Rajzin/Spelunky-Esperanto-traduko/README-en.md

 # Spelunky in Esperanto

 This is a mod that allows you to play Spelunky in Esperanto.
 (Spelunky HD for Windows, to be exact.)
-It adds Esperanto letters and replaces all English texts with Esperanto.
+It adds Esperanto letters and replaces all English text with Esperanto.

 ![](aliaj/ekrankopio1.jpg)
 ![](aliaj/ekrankopio2.jpg)

 This is still the beta version of my translation, as there are probably still a few mistakes here and there.
 You can send corrections and any other suggestions you might have at @Spenchjo in Telegram, or by email at spenchjo&nbsp;[at]&nbsp;gmail.com

 If you want to proofread the translation, the [provlega listo](https://github.com/Rajzin/Spelunky-Esperanto-traduko/blob/master/provlega%20listo.txt) should be useful.
-It's a list of all texts in both English and Esperanto.
+It's a list of all text in both English and Esperanto.
 Also see my [translation notes](https://github.com/Rajzin/Spelunky-Esperanto-traduko/blob/master/tradukaj%20notoj.txt) (in Esperanto) for explanations about the choices I made in my translation.

 ## How to install